 Barbara Welte-Di Pietro

-Barbara Welte-Di Pietro came to Goodman JFS from the Adolph & Rose Levis Jewish Community Center where she experienced the many facets of the non-profit industry.
-She also brings 20 years of for-profit experience, including owning her own business.
-She graduated with her Bachelor degree from Lynchburg University and continued her education in business at Walden University where she obtained her Master of Business Administration and Accounting.
-Although she is skilled in finance, her true commitment is to the non-profit mission and making a difference in the community.
+Barbara Welte-Di Pietro has over 13 years of non-profit accounting experience, most recently as the Director of Finance at the Adolph & Rose Levis Jewish Community Center.
+She also brings 20 years of for-profit experience, including owning a retail business.
+Barbara graduated with her Bachelor degree from Lynchburg University and continued her education in business at Walden University where she obtained her Master of Business Administration and Accounting.
+She continues her certifications, recently obtaining her Certified Nonprofit Accounting Professional (CNAP) designation, and stays current in her field through education.
+Barbara spearheaded the Diversity, Equity, and Inclusion (DEI) initiative which raises awareness and fosters inclusivity.
+Although she is skilled in finance, her steadfast commitment is to the non-profit mission and making a difference in the community. she/her/hers

 Jonathan Feliz, MHRM, PHR

 Jonathan Feliz has over 16 years of Human Resources experience, seven of which were spent in various management positions at Hilton Hotels.
 Feliz serves as an important strategic partner and fundamental link between the agency’s leadership team and its employees.
 A native of the Dominican Republic, Feliz holds a Bachelor of Science in Business Administration from Pontificia Universidad Catolica Madre y Maestra in Dominican Republic and a Master of Science in Human Resources Management from Centro de Estudios Financieros CEF in Madrid, Spain.
 He is also certified by the HR Certification Institute. he/him/his